Mark Jenkins (artist): Life and career

+In 2018 Jenkins and his collaborator Sandra Fernandez, at the instigation of the charity 'CALM' (Campaign Against Living Miserably) created Project84 comprising life-size statues of 84 men on top of the ITV buildings at Southbank in London, England.
+It aimed to highlight the fact that, in the United Kingdom, an average 84 men die by suicide each week..
+Each of the statues represented a specific, named individual who died by suicide.

 Jenkins has participated in public art events Interferencia (Barcelona, 2008), BELEF (Belgrade, 2009), Dublin Contemporary 2011, Inside Out (Southeastern Center for Contemporary Art, Winston-Salem, 2009), Living Layers (Rome, 2012), Les Vraisemblables (Nuit Blanche, Paris, 2014), Passages Insolites (Ex Muro, Quebec City 2021) Embed Bodies (Un Été au Havre, Le Havre, 2022).
+Some of these permission-based installations still resulted in removal by police after 911 calls.

 Indoors, Jenkins has exhibited internationally in galleries and museums, and he continues his Embed Series in public settings such as cafeterias, schools and building lobbies.
-Solo shows include Glazed Paradise at Diesel Gallery (Tokyo, 2008), Meaning is Overrated at Carmichael Gallery (Los Angeles, 2009), Terrible Horrible at Ruttkowski;68 Gallery (Cologne, 2014), Moment of Impact at Lazarides Gallery (London, 2015), and Remix at L'Arsenal (Montreal, 2016).
+Shows include Glazed Paradise at Diesel Gallery (Tokyo, 2008), Meaning is Overrated at Carmichael Gallery (Los Angeles, 2009), Terrible Horrible at Ruttkowski;68 Gallery (Cologne, 2014), Moment of Impact at Lazarides Gallery (London, 2015), Remix at L'Arsenal (Montreal, 2016), BRD SHT at Magda Danysz Gallery (Paris, 2018).

-In 2018, he and Fernandez created Project84, in London, England.
-The work was designed to raise awareness of adult male suicide.

-Commercially, Jenkins collaborated with the fashion brand Balenciaga at stores including Colette and Selfridges.

-In November 2022, Jenkins was commissioned by Steve Lazarides to make a replica of his sister Kristina passed out in a bowl of soup for his gallery, which subsequently resulted in police breaking down the gallery doors in a rescue attempt.
+In 2022, Jenkins was commissioned by Steve Lazarides to make a hyperrealistic sculpture of a woman passed out in a bowl of soup for his gallery, which subsequently resulted in police breaking down the gallery doors in a rescue attempt.